How we work

 We work in consultation with our community and program partners to design effective programs that close the digital divide.
 We believe in co-designing with people with lived experience of delivering community-based programs, or who may benefit from them.

 We regularly ask our network of community organisations for their feedback so we can tailor our support to meet their needs and evaluate our collective impact.
+Read more about the positive impact our programs are making on the ‘Our Impact’ page.

 Learn more about our programs